MrElyazid/SpotFetch/README.md

 pip install -r requirements.txt
 ```

-- Rotate Your phone :
+- Rotate your phone :
 do it so that the terminal UI doesnt look awful :/

 - Run `menu.py` :